-The land’s suitability for viticulture was quickly identified by the missionary Reverend Samuel Marsden.
-Marsden established the first permanent European settlement in New Zealand, alongside where our vineyard now sits.
-He planted what are thought to have been New Zealand’s first grapevines nearby in 1819.
+The land’s suitability for viticulture was long ago identified by the missionary Reverend Samuel Marsden.
+Marsden established the first permanent European settlement in New Zealand, alongside where our vineyard now sits, and planted what are thought to have been New Zealand’s first grapevines nearby in 1819.

 Since the founding of The Landing Wines in 2007, we have honoured the area’s pioneering spirit with our innovative approach, and respected the land’s beauty and abundance by nurturing and restoring it through sustainable viticulture.